yaoguai/fvwm-min/README.md

 ## Installation

-The installation process includes just a few steps:
+The per-user installation process includes just a few steps:

-1. If $HOME/.fvwm exists, make a backup as a precaution
+1. If "$HOME/.fvwm" exists, make a backup as a precaution
 2. Run "make" to build the styles
-3. Run "make install" to install the configurations into $HOME/.fvwm
+3. Run "make install" to install the configurations into "$HOME/.fvwm"

 ## Keyboard Shortcuts